 Very hard water can leave a chalky or mineral aftertaste.
 Water that is too soft leaves a flat, unpleasant taste.
 A balance needs to be maintained.
 Hardness versus softness are not health concerns, but aesthetic ones.
 Our goal is not only to maintain a safe product, but also one that tastes, smells and looks good.

 Denver's water tends to form scale.
 An initial scale usually takes two to five years to form and continues to build up over time.
 In older areas, while thick scale reduces rate of flow, it prevents water from being in contact with the plumbing.
-This protects pipes from corrosion and customers from potentially harmful metals.
+This protects pipes from corrosion and customers from potentially harmful metals such as lead.
 When using a cold water humidifier, hardness in the water can cause residue deposits on furniture.
 Deposits can be minimized by using half tap water and half distilled water in the humidifier.